 Fresh Eyes on the World

-On Monday 15 May 2017 we will be hosting a screening of short documentaries at the Bertha DocHouse in Curzon Bloomsbury.
-The Fresh Eyes on the World line-up will include three short films directed and filmed by our Production Fund grantees.
-The screening will be followed by networking drinks and a Q&A with the featured filmmakers, who will discuss a variety of topics including access while filming and the experience of making their first documentary.
+On Monday 15 May 2017 we hosted a screening of short documentaries at the Bertha DocHouse in Curzon Bloomsbury.
+The Fresh Eyes on the World line-up included three short films directed and filmed by our Production Fund grantees.
+The screening was followed by networking drinks and a Q&A with the featured filmmakers, who discussed a variety of topics including access while filming and the experience of making their first documentary.

 The Films and Directors:

 Living the Chinese Dream

 SHANSHAN CHEN is currently a multimedia producer with

 London-based Thomson Reuters Foundation.
 She has covered world’s under-reported stories in the forms of short documentaries, photographs and text.
 Shanshan has previously covered stories including the consequences of China’s family planning rules, the European refugee crises, LGBT in Asia and women’s rights and empowerment.
 She has been commissioned by TIME Magazine, and her films are on The Atlantic (USA), Aeon Magazine (USA) and Internazionale (Italy) and has been broadcast by BBC and LA independent TV KCETLink.

 Yi Wu, a city close to the east coast of China, encourages migrants to come to the city to boost its economy.
 Some 70% of its population are migrants – most are Chinese, but many are from war-ravaged countries such as Yemen, Iraq and Syria.
 This film tells the stories of three middle-eastern refugees, their challenges and ambitions as they start ‘Living the Chinese Dream’.

 Director: Zita Campbell